rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  in which case I'm usually like, yeah, let's keep this going.
 *  Things like flying and being particularly talented
 *  in a sport that in my waking life,
-*  I had minimal talent, things like that.
+*  I have minimal talent, things like that.
 *  Okay, so is lucid dreaming a case of shallow sleep
-*  and therefore something to avoid,
+*  and therefore something to avoid?
-*  or is lucid dreaming something quite different?
+*  Or is lucid dreaming something quite different?
 *  And is there any advantage to learning to lucid dream
 *  or enhancing one's amount of lucid dreaming?
 *  And if so, how should one go about that?